HarshitDawar55/DockerFile/README.md

 * After creating a separate folder for each Docker File, for each of the docker file you want to run, run this command **"docker build -t <image name>:<tag of image>  <path of the folder>"**.

+* Remember in the above command, in folder path, just put the folder path where your docker file is located, do not put the name of the docker file.

 # LICENSE for this Repository!